-Contact Information Phone: 217-206-6780 Email: BUS@uis.edu Website: www.uis.edu/bba/ Office Location: UHB 4054
+Phone: (217) 206-6712 Email: mmo@uis.edu Website: www.uis.edu/mmo/ Office Location: UHB 4060

 The goal of the comprehensive B.B.A. option is to develop a broadbased education of the business enterprise through advanced study in the business functional areas such as finance, management, marketing, and operations management.
-Specific objectives of this option are to:
+Specific objectives of this option are to: BBA Finance Concentration 38

-- build advanced competencies in critical and ethical thinking, analysis, and decision making related to the business enterprise and - 2. enable students to gain a broad comprehensive understanding of the functional areas of business.
+- build advanced competencies in critical and ethical thinking, analysis, and decision making related to the business enterprise and - enable students to gain a broad comprehensive understanding of the functional areas of business.